collectd/collectd/README.md

       Listens to rsyslog events and submits matched values.

     - swap
-      Pages swapped out onto hard disk or whatever is called `swap' by the OS..
+      Pages swapped out onto hard disk or whatever is called `swap` by the OS..

     - table
       Parse table-like structured files.